 - Friendship – children will develop their skills of cooperation, friendship and trust.
 We value a caring, helpful approach, with good manners and inclusive practices.
 Children are given opportunities to learn and play collaboratively, to support and encourage one another and learn to navigate feelings and emotions, whilst being supported to grow and mature.
 They are expected to show consideration for others and to value each other’s contributions, ideas and thoughts.

 - Respect – we have a positive, nurturing ethos where each child is valued and respected as an individual.
 We also develop respect for one another and for the society on which the children live, locally, nationally and internationally.
 Children are expected to respect each other’s views, wishes and feelings; to care for their own, others’ and school property and belongings and to show care and consideration.
 Our Rights Respecting School system underpins this, and we view our school as a strong community, in which each child belongs to a family as well as to the school as a whole.

 - Responsibility – we encourage children to develop their independence and to take on responsibility for their actions – both what they say and do.
 We encourage all children to make an active contribute towards school life.
-Pupil voice is strong at North Park and pupils take on key roles during their time in school; pupils take these responsibilities seriously as they represent school at events, youth forums, on school council, as buddies and as monitors.
+Pupil voice is strong at North Park and pupils take on key roles during their time in school; pupils take these responsibilities seriously as they represent school at events, on school council, as buddies, sports leaders and as monitors.
 Taking responsibility for looking after the community and world in which they live is also encouraged and children are regularly involved in local and national events within the wider community.
 Partnerships are encouraged and promoted to the benefit of all pupils.